 The IRS also sets limits for eligible wages and combined contribution limits each year.
-For 2022, the Annual Compensation Limit is $305,000.
-The Annual Additions Limit (415 Limit) is $61,000 for participants under the age 50 and $67,500 for participants who are 50 or older.
+For 2023, the Annual Compensation Limit is $330,000.
+The Annual Additions Limit (415 Limit) is $66,000 for participants under age 50 and $73,500 for participants who are age 50 or older.

-New employees: If your business unit provides automatic enrollment* and you are eligible to participate, you will be automatically enrolled at a 3% before-tax contribution level, which will increase by 1% each year, up to 6%.
+New employees: You will be automatically enrolled at a 3% before-tax contribution level, which will increase by 1% each year, up to 6%.
 You may choose to opt out of automatic enrollment at any time or to enroll in the Plan using different elections; however, you must take action soon after your hire date in the event you wish to reverse any automatic contributions.
 You may only opt out and withdraw initial automatic contributions (adjusted for any gains and losses to the date of distribution) within 90 days of the first day of the pay period that is considered for your first automatic contribution to the Plan.
 Keep in mind that any before-tax and Roth contributions you made to a prior employer’s plan count toward the annual IRS limits mentioned above.

 You can enroll in the 401(k) Savings Plan or change your contribution percentage or investment elections at any time on BenefitsNavigator.Visit BenefitsNavigator